tagtag

 If the mediation session is successful, both parties can save significant amounts of time and money by avoiding a courtroom trial.
 Mediation sessions have relatively low costs and can often result in a solution by the end of the day.

-While the mediator will offer suggestions throughout the session, neither side is obligated to accept a given proposition.
+While the mediator will offer suggestions throughout the session, neither side must accept a given proposition.
 In other words, a mediator’s offers do not have the same legal force as a court order or a jury’s verdict.
 You may accept or reject any of the mediator’s suggestions, as they are not legally binding.

 Does Mediation Mean Settlement?

 Once the contract is written and signed, it becomes legally enforceable.
-If either party is in breach of contract, they will face legal consequences.
+If either party breaches the contract, they will face legal consequences.

 When Is a Mediation Settlement Not Legally Binding?